mnvoh/cameratokeyboard/README.md

 Please feel free to use any of these channels to ask for help or report bugs and security
 vulnerabilities:

-1. Discord Server
+1. Github Issues to report issues, bugs, feature requests, etc
-2. Github Issues
+2. Github Discussions to ask questions, troubleshoot your installation, ...
+3. Discord Server